 When you briefly recapitulate the main ideas in your answer, your reader is reminded that you comprehensively answered the question.
-Jennifer reminded her reader that Solveiga read most words in the book on sight, but moved smoothly to sensible guessing and phonic analysis when she could not immediately read a word.
+Jennifer reminded her reader that Solveiga read most words in the book automatically, but moved smoothly to phonic analysis and sensible guessing when she could not immediately read a word.
 The effect of Jennifer's restatement of the main points of the answer is to leave the instructor with the sense that Jennifer has included all the pertinent information in her answer.
 This recapitulation influences the instructor to give full marks when you deserve them.